simiglicks/Wolt-Roulette/README.md

 ## Requirements

-The program will utilize the `requests` library to facilitate communication with the Wolt API
+The program will utilize the following dependecies:
+- The `requests` library: to facilitate communication with the Wolt API
+- The `colorama` library: to color messages sent to the user All other libraries used are included in the base python installation, and are therefore not included as requirements Requirements can be installed by using `pip install -r requirements.txt`